Arunodhaya/Register-using-Flask/readme.md

    SELECT *
    FROM USER(here table name = user)
    ;
-3.For more commands type .help it will show lot of commands which might be usefull.
+3.For more commands type .help it will show lot of commands, which might be usefull.
 ```